 That’s where search ads again come in.

-If the consumer is still researching, and your business’s ad doesn’t show up, they may not even look below the ad space to the organic results, and you’re again in danger of losing a sale.
+If the consumer is still researching and your business’s ad doesn’t show up, they may not even look below the ad space to the organic results, and you’re again in danger of losing a sale.

-The Benefits of Your Cross-Platform Paid Advertising Strategy
+Benefits of a Cross-Platform Paid Advertising Strategy

 Why go to what probably seems like a lot of trouble to make a sale?
 Don’t forget that repeat customers are worth 10 times their first purchase!